tip-org/tip-org.github.io/format.md

 - TIP allows polymorphism and type variables in function definitions.
 SMT-LIB does only allow polymorphism in datatype definitions.
+- TIP allows higher-order functions, while SMT-LIB does not.
 - TIP allows partial functions.
 SMT-LIB does not.
 - For convenience, TIP has a special command `prove` for stating a goal to prove.
 This allows us to state several subgoals to be proved as separate proof attempts, in one file.

-#### Translating TIP into SMT-LIB syntax
+- The same syntax for annotations as in SMT-LIB is used, but TIP allow annotations to be attached to arbitrary constructs, unlike SMT-LIB.

-We provide translation tools to convert TIP files not compatible with SMT-LIB 2.6 to SMT-LIB syntax.
-This includes monomorphisation to remove type variables, and a translation pass which removed the `prove` statement and replaces them with valid SMT-LIB syntax using push/pop.
+We provide translation tools to convert TIP files not compatible with SMT-LIB 2.6 to valid SMT-LIB syntax (use the command `tip --smtlib myTIPfile.smt2`).
+This includes monomorphisation to remove type variables, removal of lambdas, completion of partial functions, removal of annotations and a translation pass which remove the `prove` statement and replaces them with valid SMT-LIB syntax using push/pop.
-(Details to be added.)

 ### Example: Datatypes, match-expressions and recursion